Have you been to the market lately? There is a bounty of fresh local goodness to be found at the Farmers Market in September, straight from the field!

 Health benefits: Biotin, copper, manganese, folate, protein, B vitamins

 What to look for: Check that insects haven’t been nibbling on the peanut shells before you buy them!
 There should also be no sign of moisture.
 Give the peanuts a sniff.
 If they smell musty, don’t buy them.

 Tip: Toss peanuts in your stir-fries for a yummy crunch.

 Health benefits: Anti-inflammatory, antioxidant, manganese, protein, fiber, folate, phosphorous, magnesium, copper, iron, potassium, zinc, omega 3, blood sugar regulator, vitamins A, B1, B2, B3, B6, C, and K

 What to look for: Choose peas with velvety pods that are smooth and firm.
 Avoid peas with pods that are yellowish or light green in color.
 You can tell how full the pods are by shaking them.
 If there’s a rattling sound, there’s probably too much empty room in that pod.

 Tip: I enjoy peas raw, but they are also delicious in soups or steamed and served as a side dish.

 What to look for: Choose firm peppers that sound hollow and are free of wrinkles.

-Tip: As the pepper gets more ripe, it not only has a better taste, but it also gets more nutritious.
+Tip: As the pepper gets riper, it not only has a better taste, but also gets more nutritious.
 Enjoy peppers raw, roasted, or in a stir fry.

 Health benefits: Fiber, Vitamin C, betacarotene, B vitamins, potassium, manganese, copper